FAQ

 Section titled “Data Model”What data model does Actionbase use?

-Section titled “What data model does Actionbase use?”Actionbase uses a Property Graph model to represent user interactions:
+Section titled “What data model does Actionbase use?”Actionbase uses a property graph model:

 What is the difference between unique-edge and multi-edge?

 - Multi-edge: Multiple edges per (source, target) pair.
-Each edge is identified by a unique
+Each edge has a unique

 id.

-Note: The current documentation primarily describes unique-edge behavior.
-Multi-edge documentation will be expanded in future releases.
+Note: Current documentation focuses on unique-edge.
+Multi-edge documentation will be expanded later.

 Does Actionbase support vertices (entity data)?

-Section titled “Does Actionbase support vertices (entity data)?”Currently, Actionbase focuses on edges (interactions between entities).
-Entity data such as user profiles or product information is typically stored in an RDB or other systems.
+Section titled “Does Actionbase support vertices (entity data)?”Currently, Actionbase focuses on edges (interactions).
+Entity data like user profiles or product information is typically stored elsewhere (e.g., RDB).

 Does Actionbase support schemas?

 Section titled “Does Actionbase support schemas?”Yes.
-Actionbase is schema-based.
+Schemas define:

 - Source and target identifier types (int, long, string, etc.)